uthami-rasu/ETL-Postgres-to-Snowflake/readme.md

    - Save the retrieved data into Delta tables for reliable storage.

 5. **Transform Data**:
-   - Add columns, remove unnecessary columns, and clean and aggregate data to meet business needs.
+   - Enhance the data by adding and removing columns, and performing cleaning and aggregation to meet business requirements.

 6. **Load to Snowflake**:
    - Transfer the transformed data to Snowflake for analytics.

 ## Conclusion

 This pipeline effectively transitions data from S3 to Snowflake, optimizing it for analysis and reporting.
+The structured approach ensures data integrity and accessibility, enabling data-driven decision-making.

 ## ETL Workflow Diagram